 Overview

-• through the saliva, urine, feces and blood of infected animals
+• contact with the saliva, urine, feces and blood of infected animals

 There is evidence the disease may remain infectious in the environment, such as in soil, for years.